Hot Tub Tripping Breaker: Causes and How to Fix It

 When to Call a Licensed Electrician (Don’t Wait)

-Call immediately, do not continue resetting or using the spa, if:
+Call immediately, don’t continue resetting or using the spa, if:

-• You notice a tingling sensation when touching the water or spa exterior.
-This indicates stray current in the water, exit immediately and do not re-enter until an electrician clears the system.
+- You notice a tingling sensation when touching the water or spa exterior.
+This indicates stray current in the water, exit immediately and don’t re-enter until an electrician clears the system.

 Per OSHA electrical safety guidelines, electrical shock in wet environments carries a much higher fatality risk than dry-environment shocks.
 The low current threshold for GFCI trips (5 milliamps) exists because wet skin dramatically reduces resistance and makes current lethal at much lower levels.